sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 ## To be continued

-This episode we learned several things related to layout and styling:
+In this episode we learned several things related to layout and styling:

 * how to use different weights of the same font.
 If you come from Android native development, this looks like a small miracle ;)
 * how to simplify text styling by overriding styles.
 We will see a lot more on how to make this even easier and clean.